tamerjb/web_project_4/README.md

-# Project 4: Around The U.S.
+# Project 5: Around The U.S.

 ### Overview

 a project that showcases a trip to the US by a particular traveller.
 All the elements are displayed correctly on some screen sizes.
-The main skill learned for this project is DOM  with Javascript. you can edit the name and the title
+The main skill learned for this project is DOM  with Javascript. in The 5th project i have added JAVASCRIPT code that you can add manully photos by giving a link and title  - like photos - delete photos - preview photos .
 #### Design File Used:

 - [Link to the project in Figma](https://www.figma.com/file/SurN1jaeEQIhuZEDMhmWWf/Sprint-4-Around-The-U.S.-desktop-mobile?node-id=0%3A1)